TritonDataCenter/sdc-docker/docs/api/features/placement.md

 to talk to a pool of Docker hosts (a.k.a. nodes) as a single virtual Docker host. `docker run` against a Swarm master will choose a node on which to run your container.
-Sometimes it matters which node is selected -- my webhead should run near the redis is uses for caching, this database instance should *not* be on the same node as other database instances in the HA cluster.
+Sometimes it matters which node is selected -- my webhead should run near the redis it uses for caching, this database instance should *not* be on the same node as other database instances in the HA cluster.
 Swarm defines "filters" for node selection, and in particular ["affinity filters"](https://docs.docker.com/swarm/scheduler/filter/#use-an-affinity-filter)